-A Recent Martin Law Case Helped To Clarify Independent Contractor Law In Pennsylvania employers' workers' compensation policies; however, independent contractors typically are not covered for insurance purposes.
+In Pennsylvania, employees are covered under their employers' workers' compensation policies; however, independent contractors typically are not covered for insurance purposes.
 While this seems like a straightforward division, in reality, it is a complicated and changing area of workers' compensation law.
 Martin Law recently handled a case that demonstrates that understanding the application of the recent legislation can insure that an injured worker is awarded benefits even when an employer is asserting independent contractor status.